-Vehicle Retrofit Retrofit Applicable

-Technology Companies Models

-Black Cab Repower and LPG conversion Vehicle Repowering Solutions Ltd TX1, TX2 and TX4
+Vehicle Retrofit Technology Retrofit Companies Applicable Models Black Cab Repower and LPG Vehicle Repowering TX1, TX2 conversion Solutions Ltd and TX4

 An approved LPG installer should be used for repower and conversions.
 It will take one technician around 8 working days to fully repower a diesel taxi, including inspections and paperwork.
 LPG vehicles must have an annual gas check alongside their MOT.
 A certificate is provided following a short 15-minute inspection of vehicle for a small fee and is typically conducted separately as not all MOT centres offer this service.
 Currently Vehicle Repowering Solutions offer 2 years warranty on the system or 80,000 miles, whichever comes first.